yeongwei/GettingAndCleaningData/README.md

 3. Select `File` followed by `Open File` to locate the `run_analysis.R` and load it into the RStudio.
 4. At the `Console`, set the appropriate `Working Directory`.
 5. Highlight all the contents of `run_analysis.R` and click `run`.
-6. Navigate into the `Working Directory` to locate the output file, with format similar to `tidyData%Y-%m-%d.%H-%M-%S.csv`.
+6. Navigate into the `Working Directory` to locate the output file, with format similar to `tidyData%Y-%m-%d.%H-%M-%S.txt`.